 District 13: Qarni, Marshall

 Republican Del.
 Bob Marshall has built a reputation during his 22 years in the House of Delegates as a fiery opponent of LGBT rights.
-Following the repeal of ”Don’t Ask, Don’t Tell,” Marshall introduced a bill to ban out gays and lesbians from serving in the Virginia National Guard.
+Following the repeal of ”Don’t Ask, Don’t Tell,” Marshall introduced a bill to ban openly gay and lesbian servicemembers from serving in the Virginia National Guard.
 Virginia’s constitutional ban on any recognition of same-sex couples bears his name.
 Marshall also spearheaded the ultimately unsuccessful effort to derail Thorne-Begland’s judicial nomination.
 Marshall has been elected by wide margins, but was given areas with larger numbers of Democrats in the last round of redistricting.
 He faces Democrat Atif Qarni, who earned an EVPAC endorsement for his support of same-sex marriage and workplace protections for LGBT employees.

 District 32: Miller, Greason

 Republican Del.
 Tag Greason has largely avoided publicizing hot-button social issues in this Loudoun-based district since ousting Democratic Del.
 David Poisson in 2009.
 To this day, Greason remains one of only seven Republican delegates to sign Equality Virginia’s nondiscrimination statement pledging not to discriminate based on sexual orientation, gender identity or expression.
 Unlike his fellow Delegates Yost and Rust, he has not, however, signed on as a co-patron of an employment-nondiscrimination bill.
-But Greason also first voted with a majority of Republicans to block Thorne-Begland’s nomination in 2012, before switching his vote to confirm in an election year.
+But Greason first voted with a majority of Republicans to block Thorne-Begland’s nomination in 2012, before switching his vote to confirm in an election year.
 Facing off against Greason is Elizabeth Miller, a local blogger and Democratic activist who is married to former Loudoun County Supervisor Stevens Miller.
 In her Equality Virginia questionnaire, Miller supported marriage equality, two-parent adoption for same-sex couples, and employment nondiscrimination.

 District 33: Daniel, LaRock, Hagerty

 Republican Del.
-Joe May the former chairman of the House Transportation Committee, was considered a lock for re-election, but was defeated in the Republican primary by a tea party challenger, Dave LaRock, due largely in part to May’s support for the General Assembly-approved transportation bill that raised taxes.
+Joe May the former chairman of the House Transportation Committee, was considered a lock for re-election, but was defeated in the Republican primary by a Tea Party challenger, Dave LaRock, due largely in part to May’s support for the General Assembly-approved transportation bill that raised taxes.
 Following LaRock’s win, Democrat Mary Daniel jumped in the race, promoting herself as a more moderate alternative.
 Libertarian Patrick Hagerty is running on a platform of cutting spending, reversing the transportation-related tax increases and decriminalizing marijuana.
-This race could be an interesting one to watch, and could demonstrate the strength of tea party-backed candidates in off-year elections.
+This race could be an interesting one to watch, and could demonstrate the strength of Tea Party-backed candidates in off-year elections.
 None of the candidates has officially come out in support of LGBT rights.

 District 47: Hope, Delhomme

 Democratic incumbent Del.
 Patrick Hope earned a 100 percent rating on the 2013 legislative scorecard for Equality Virginia Advocates, earning him the endorsement of EVPAC in the general election.
 But Libertarian Party nominee Laura Delhomme is also a supporter of marriage equality and told Metro Weekly that she would vote in favor of Equality Virginia’s chief legislative goal: passing a bill prohibiting discrimination in public employment based on sexual orientation and gender identity.
-With Libertarian Robert Sarvis expected to do fairly well in the governor’s race – potentially hitting double-digit support – the Hope-Delhomme race could gauge any Libertarian upsurge in the state.
+With Libertarian Robert Sarvis expected to do fairly well in the governor’s race – potentially hitting double-digit support – the Hope-Delhomme race could be a gauge for any Libertarian upsurge in the state.

 For more information, read the article on “Virginia’s 2013 Elections.”